AnalisiGuanyem/Barcelona_Database/README.md

 ## Cautions!

 All data added to our *Barcelona Database* must be semicolon (;) separated.
 The decimal mark must be a point (.).
-Special symbols in names or values should be avoided and do not transform or scale the original values (it is better to keep raw data as it was in origin).
+Special symbols in names or values should be avoided.
+And, please, do not transform or scale the original values (it is better to keep raw data as it was in origin).